Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Results

-The role of Assumption~\ref{assm_regularity} will be discussed in Section~\ref{sec_discussion}.
-The second part of Assumption \ref{assm_regularity} is stronger than $C<1/2$ --- a condition that makes the high effort profile sustainable in an equilibrium when information acquisition is costless,\footnote{In that case, an agent earns an expected payoff of $1/2-C$ under the high effort profile and can always secure a nonnegative payoff by exerting low effort.
-Thus $C<1/2$ must hold for us to sustain the high effort profile in any equilibrium. } and is maintained throughout the paper to make the analysis interesting.
+\begin{assumption} (i) $\bar\mu+\ul\mu>1$ and (ii) $\frac{C}{\bar\mu-\ul\mu}<\frac{\bar\mu(1-\bar\mu)}{\bar\mu+\ul\mu-2\bar\mu \ul\mu}$. \end{assumption} Assumption \ref{assm_regularity} stipulates that when an agent exerts different levels of effort, the probabilities of experiencing a high productivity shock must be sufficiently high, and the associated cost of exerting high effort must be sufficiently low.
+The roles played by Assumption \ref{assm_regularity} in our analysis are discussed in Section~\ref{sec:implications}.\footnote{Part (ii) of Assumption \ref{assm_regularity} is stronger than $C<1/2$, a condition that is needed for sustaining the high effort profile in any equilibrium and is maintained throughout the paper to make the analysis interesting.
+When information acquisition is costless, an agent earns an expected payoff of $1/2-C$ under the high effort profile and can always secure a nonnegative payoff by exerting low effort.
+Shirking is deterrable only if $C<1/2$.}